Gambling in Ukraine: TV and radio

-2020 Law
+2020 law

-On 14 July 2020 president Volodymyr Zelenskyy signed the Ukrainian law “On State Regulation of Organising and Conducting Gambling”.
+On 14 July 2020 president Volodymyr Zelenskyy signed the Ukrainian law "On State Regulation of Organising and Conducting Gambling".
 Both local and foreign investors will have access to the market, only legal entities registered in Ukraine may become gambling operators.
 Gambling operators shall not be controlled by a Russian resident nor have a Russian person as a shareholder or Ultimate Beneficial Owner (UBO).
 Neither should they have shareholders registered in countries currently blacklisted by the Financial Action Task Force (FATF), in other words North Korea and Iran.

-In addition, a gambling operator must have a share capital of at least US$1.1 million (UAH 30.7 million/GBP 906,000/EUR 1.0 million).
+In addition, a gambling operator must have a share capital of at least US$1.1 million (₴30.7 million/GBP 906,000/EUR 1.0 million).
 They must open a deposit account or obtain a guarantee from a Ukrainian bank for US$1.2 million, and they must have a dot.ua domain name.

 2021

 In early February, the first gambling licenses were issued in Ukraine, obtained by Spacex LLC, which operates the Cosmolot brand.
 The Ukrainian company Parimatch also received a license.
-The cost of the license for 5 years is UAH 39 million.
-The third license was obtained by Gamedev LLC, the fourth on February 18, 2021, was obtained by First Element LLC, paying UAH 23 million for it.
+The cost of the license for 5 years is ₴9 million.
+The third license was obtained by Gamedev LLC, the fourth on February 18, 2021, was obtained by First Element LLC, paying ₴23 million for it.

 Ukrainian Gaming Week, the first thematic conference on gambling in Ukraine, was scheduled for February 24.
 The UGW 2021 exhibition will take place on March 23–24.
-According to Ivan Rudy from the Game Regulation Commission, in February the budget received UAH 70.2 million from the issuance of licenses, in total during 2021 it was planned to receive UAH 6-7 billion.
+According to Ivan Rudy from the Game Regulation Commission, in February the budget received ₴70.2 million from the issuance of licenses, in total during 2021 it was planned to receive ₴6-7 billion.